anuchandy/az-messaging-aks/README.md

 For `receiver` container port 1088 is declared to accept JMX connection from a remote host (e.g., from our dev box), similarly 1099 for `sender` container.

-To connect to the flight recorder running on the containers using Java Mission Controller (JMC) in your box, we first need to forward the ports (e.g., 1088 and 1099) to port in your dev box.
+To connect to the flight recorder running on the containers using Java/Azul Mission Control in your box, we first need to forward the ports (e.g., 1088 and 1099) to port in your dev box.
 Use the following command for port forwarding -

 ```
 kubectl port-forward -n %aks_namespace% java-eh-app-zzjjq 1088:1088